Problem Set 6 - Due Tuesday, April 7, 2020

 - Slides and notebooks from Lec 09 (Iteration 1), Lec 10 (Lists, Memory Diagrams, and Mutable vs. Immutable Sequences), Lec 11 (List Processing Patterns and List Comprehensions), and Lec 12 (Testing and Debugging)

 - Problems and solutions from Lab 06 (Lists), Lab 07 (List Comprehensions), and Lab 08 (Testing and Debugging).

 About this Problem Set

-- In Task 1, you will write functions that create lists through accumulation and list comprehensions.
+- In Task 1 (individual task), you will define functions that create lists through accumulation and list comprehensions.
 This is a continuation of the Word Play task from PS05.

 Follow the style guidelines in the CS 111 Code Style Guide

 Based on data from Fall 2019, the tasks for this assignment took most students 5–7 hours (2–4 hours per task), plus 1 hour of reading time.
 Because that is longer than appropriate for a 1-week assignment, we have made some adjustments which will hopefully keep each task closer to 2–3 hours, including a new task 2 that is now a partner task rather than an individual task.
 We have also cut task 3 to shorten things further given the challenges of remote instruction.

 When you've been working on a task for about 2 hours, you should evaluate whether you are making efficient progress, and make use of some of the class resources available to you, like help-room hours or office hours.
 If you've been working on one task for 3 hours and still have a ways to go, you should definitely get some help with it.
 We have tweaked the assignment in a way that will hopefully slightly reduce the time required.

 - When you're done with the tasks, fill out your time spent form and follow the submission instructions to submit your pset.